Understanding Age 18 Redeterminations

 Eligibility for Children vs. Adults

-Both children and adults can qualify for benefits by meeting or equaling a listing in the SSA’s blue book of impairment listings.
+Both children and adults can qualify for Social Security disability benefits by meeting or equaling a listing in the SSA’s blue book of impairment listings.
 The disability listings in the “Childhood Blue Book” and the “Adult Blue Book” are generally the same and are intended to be equally severe.
 A child who met the listing requirements as a child should also meet the requirements as an adult.